AldoSuba/docs.buf.build/docs/bsr/remote-generation/overview.md

 :::note

-The existing alpha remote generation [Overview documentation](../../reference/deprecated/remote-generation/overview.md) has moved to the Reference section.
+The alpha remote generation [Overview documentation](../../reference/deprecated/remote-generation/overview.md) has moved to the Reference section.

 :::